-Agents can be read and synchronized from an Active Directory® or LDAP server.

-In case of using On-Premise system or ((OTRS)) Community Edition, you may use the following section to configure your system.

-Note: The following configurations are taken care of by the Customer Solution Team in OTRS.
-Please contact the Customer Solution Team via support@otrs.com or in the OTRS Portal.
+Note: Agents can be read and synchronized from an Active Directory® or LDAP server.
+The following configurations are taken care of by the "Customer Solution Team <support@otrs.com>".
+In case you use OnPremise or the ((OTRS)) Community Edition, then you may also use this section to configure your system.